HauteSolutions/USB-Stepper-Control/README.md

 - Fan Cover ($2): https://www.amazon.com/dp/B00E1LAWHA
 - (For "split" housing) GX-16 Stepper Connector ($2): https://www.amazon.com/gp/product/B07D3DC1PD

-A wiring Schematic for the "combined" enclosure is provided.
+A wiring Schematic for the "combined" enclosure is provided: Controller_Schematic.jpg

 Photos of the various components (combined and seperate) are also provided